y4umeng/angel-bot/README.md

   - "cookies" may also need to be initialized to work with AWS lambda

-Program could run for theoretically any substack blog
+Program could run for theoretically any substack blog.

+TODO:
+  - fix bugs with the string parsing
+  - allow the bot to tweet images as well

 Similar project:

 https://medium.com/@mahibhosain98/creating-a-lyrics-bot-on-twitter-with-python3-and-aws-lambda-1e22743dc3b7